 Expatriation

-Leaving America: Why More Americans than Ever Are Saying Farewell to Uncle Sam (and the IRS)
+Leaving America: Why More Americans Are Saying Goodbye to the IRS

 Concept art of an article about Leaving America: airplane parked at an airport gate (AI Art)